bast/go-game/notes.md

   (cycle)".

 * Perform a move.
 Same return value as before.

+* Perform a dry-run move.
+This can be used to visualize the effect of a move.

 * Ask for a list of liberties for a given stone or for every stone on the board.